MS, RDN, CDN

 A worn cup with scratches is more likely to harbor bacteria and, if the damaged cup contains bisphenol A (BPA), may release small amounts of the chemical.
 While research on the effects of BPA on humans continues to advance, there is enough evidence confirming risk and, many manufactures no longer use the chemical in their baby cups.
 Notice whether a cup sports a “BPA-free” label before purchasing.9

 Disassemble cups, lids and straws completely before washing

-Sippy and straw cups with lots of parts have tons of nooks and crannies to trap bacteria and other germs – yet another reason to promote open cups as soon as your baby can handle them!
+Toddler sippy and straw cups with lots of parts have nooks and crannies may trap bacteria and other germs – yet another reason to promote open cups as soon as your baby can handle them!
 Separate all the valves from inside sippy cups and take out the straws to clean the cups thoroughly before hand-washing or running through the dishwasher.
-Look for cups that are easy to separate, clean and sterilize to make your life easier.
+Look for toddler cups that are easy to separate, clean and sterilize to make your life easier.

 Do not let your child go to bed with a sippy cup or bottle

-If your baby falls asleep while drinking from a sippy cup or bottle, the milk may pool in the back of her throat and coat her teeth with sugar for the entire night.
-Make sure to separate your baby from her drinking source and brush those teeth well before bed!
+If your baby falls asleep while drinking from a toddler sippy cup or bottle, the milk may pool in the back of their throat and coat their teeth with sugar-containing liquid for the entire night.3,9 (Even breastmilk has naturally occurring sugar!)
+Be sure to separate your baby from their drinking source and brush those teeth before bed.

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.